I received an e mail recently from a multi sport athlete who competes in Football and Wrestling.

 - High emotional stress from competing every weekend during Football Season and then 2 - 3 matches a week with wrestling plus anywhere from 2 - 5 tournaments and tri / quad meets for Wrestling.
 There is NO down time emotionally.

 - The after school meal is skipped, reducing the chance to obtain quality calories for a span of 6 - 7 months.
-That 1 less meal per day adds up to 100 - 120 skipped meals.
+That is one less meal per day adds up to 100 - 120 skipped meals.

 - Parent Support OR Lack of Parent Support